HR Meets Finance: Planning For A WorkForce And The Costs Attached To It

 Retaining Talent: Set A Price On The Perks And Employee Loyalty

 It is not enough to attract the right talent; you must be prepared to keep them and this comes with costs attached.
 Employee turnover can significantly impact your profit margins.
-In 2019, 2.3 percent of employees left their jobs according to the U.S. Bureau Of Statistics.
+In 2019,according to the U.S. Bureau Of Statistics.

 The current job market presents optimal conditions for employees to switch employers and thanks to the record number of openings, competition in the workforce department is fierce.
 Therefore, businesses need to invest more in keeping their current workforce happy and satisfied.
 This aspect of the budget contains more than monthly salaries for workers but also will account for financial incentives such as monthly bonuses or year-end performance bumps to employee salary.